product-os/landr/README.md

 Examples
 --------

+The Landr website is of course based on Land!
+You may also enjoy the following
+sites:

 - https://www.balena.io/etcher/ - Flash OS images to SD cards & USB drives,
   safely and easily
 - https://www.balena.io/fin/ - A board for fleet owners